martpie/museeks/README.md

 - Fork and clone
 - Master is usually unstable, checkout to a tag to have a stable state of the app
 - `npm install && npm run dev`
-- Don't forget to enable dev mode in the app in the settings view
+- Enable dev mode in the app in the settings view to show DevTools

 Webpack will watch for JSX and SASS changes.

 Please respect a few rules:

+- Before making complex stuff, don't hesitate to open an issue first to discuss about it
 - Make the code readable and comment if needed
-- 4 spaces indent !
-- Before making complex stuff, don't hesitate to open an issue first to discuss about it
+- Make sure `npm run lint` passes

 Then open a PR :)